The Gluten-Free Diet: All You Need to Know

 Should You Be Eating Gluten-Free if You Don’t Have Celiac Disease?

-A lot of gluten-free products have extra fat and sugar added to help with the loss in texture and flavor.
-In some cases, the gluten-free product is actually less healthy than the product with gluten.
-So if you are wanting to follow a gluten-free diet, do not go into it assuming all products labeled gluten-free are healthier.
+Bear in mind that a lot of gluten-free products have extra fat and sugar added to help with the loss in texture and flavor.
+In many cases, the gluten-free product is actually less healthy than the product with gluten.
+So if you are wanting to follow a gluten-free diet to be ‘healthier’, do not go into it assuming all products labeled gluten-free are healthier.
 For example: an apple does not have gluten and a piece of cake does.
 Therefore, a gluten-free diet would be healthier if that means having an apple instead of cake.
 However, if apples are not in the question and the consumer simply switches to gluten-free cake, this is not a healthier option.
 There is still plenty of fat and sugar being consumed.

 The gluten-free diet is absolutely essential for those who suffer from celiac disease.
 As I said before, there are a lot more options available to those with celiac disease due to the high demand a fad diet brings.
+For those who are sensitive to gluten, it can also be beneficial to eliminate gluten to be rid of uncomfortable, painful, or embarrassing symptoms.
 However, the research supporting a gluten-free diet as being more healthy and/or effective for weight loss is limited, if not nonexistent.
 If weight loss or a healthier diet is what you are hoping for, consider adding more fruits, vegetables, whole grains, lean meats, and fiber to your diet along with regular physical activity.
-Gluten can be a friend to those who are celiac-free, don’t be afraid of it!
+Gluten can be a friend to those who are celiac-free and sensitivity-free, so don’t be afraid of it!

 Michelle Yates, RD, LMNT, is a clinical dietitian at CHI Health Lakeside Hospital, specializing in the Medical/Surgical unit & the Oncology unit.
 She doubles as a dance instructor as well as a master’s student for Health Psychology.
 Her passions are to help others break free from any negative ideas of food they carry, along with opening their eyes to the joys of “everything in moderation”.